IsakJones/polka/README.md

 then asks for permission to spam the server.
 Once permission is granted, it concurrently sends all the requests, putting a lot of pressure on the server!

 TODO
- - Add database driver
- - Add each transaction
- - Fix interface / struct interactions
+ - DONE Fix interface / struct interactions
+ - DONE Add database driver
+ - Implement transaction DB insertion
+ - Set up request timeouts in the spammer
+ - Use request-level contexts in the api